regebro/prehistoric-python/prehistoric-python/trunk/presentation.rst

 .. note::

+    This looks like a logic expression, but it isn't.
+It's a sneaky conditonal!
+If means that if include_blank is True, then first_choice gets set to blank_choice other wise it's an empty list.

-    blank_choice is a parameter.
+    But blank_choice is a parameter.
 What if it is something that evaluates to false, like a None or an empty set?

     Yes: first_choice will be an empty list, not what you pass in as blank_choice.